Introducing Accelerate Docs

 - Standardized & custom legal language.
 For standard limits and conditions, the system will deliver legal notices (Section 2 Notices) on behalf of the clearing broker using standard legal language.
 In addition, the service allows each firm to draft custom conditions derived from their own legal language.

-- API support: GLM will expose all capability via an API, which can be used by all parties
+- API support: GLR will expose all capability via an API, which can be used by all parties

 - Clearing Broker API.
 The CB API allows for establishing limits and conditions (inbound) as well as consuming limits and conditions into internal systems.